“Bond or Forfeit” Laws

 Caring for seized animals is also a huge financial burden on cities and counties, or other organizations that house seized animals.
 In addition to the ordinary costs of providing food and shelter to animals in their care, shelters also have to provide veterinary care.
 Depending on the extent of the abuse or neglect, the animal may require significant rehabilitative care.
 Animal hoarding cases involving dozens or hundreds of animals, or cases involving large animals like horses or cows, can exacerbate these costs even further.

 The most common legislative solution to these issues is bond-or-forfeit laws.
-Thirty-nine states plus the District of Columbia and Guam all have some form of bond-or-forfeit laws.
+Forty states plus the District of Columbia and Guam all have some form of bond-or-forfeit laws.
 These laws require that the defendant either post a bond with the court covering the costs of caring for the seized animals, or forfeit the animals, allowing them to be adopted out into new homes.
 The bonds typically cover the costs of caring for a seized animal for 30 days and are renewed when they expire.

 The legal proceedings around bond-or-forfeit laws are complex and can be difficult for all parties to navigate.
 They are civil hearings, running in conjunction with a criminal prosecution.
 In order to protect the defendant’s civil rights and property interests, they must be afforded due process.
 It is therefore vital that bond-or-forfeit statutes be written clearly, so that all parties are well aware of the legal processes in place and have the opportunity to be heard.